 Jump to Recipe →

-But here’s where 30-minute pasta aglio e olio becomes your kitchen superhero.
+But here’s where 30-minute pasta aglio e olio becomes your kitchen superhero. parent.
 This traditional Italian recipe takes exactly 30 minutes total (including water boiling time), uses just 5 pantry staples you probably already have, requires beginner-friendly skills with one key technique that transforms basic ingredients, delivers mild garlic flavor that won’t scare off sensitive eaters, and costs under $3 to feed a family of four.

 Coming up, I’ll share the secret to perfectly golden garlic that never burns, explain why this traditional Italian technique works better than complicated sauces, show you kid-friendly modifications that don’t compromise authentic flavor, provide pantry substitutions for when you’re missing that “perfect” ingredient, and teach you how to turn this simple base into a complete family meal.